 We use ONE in a production environment with security constraints like the 'lockdown mode' of the ESXi host which cuts the SSH access.
 Therefore on our branch with the driver vmware2, we exploit the VMWare tools at maximum, also for performance reason, but this complexify the deployment.

-#9 Updated by Tino Vázquez about 9 years ago
+#9 Updated by Tino Vázquez over 9 years ago

 We tested this on ESX 4.1 and ESX 5.0.
 The case you propose is interesting, in order to support the lockdown scenario on ESX we will create another set of TMs that will assume vmkfstools on the front-end so no ssh is required.